The Team Player

-Construction operatives are involved in a range of practical tasks on a construction site, including preparing ground ahead of building work taking place, and carrying out manual work whilst a project is in progress.
-This could range from mixing and pouring concrete, to laying drainage pipes, moving materials and more.
+General construction operatives are involved in a range of practical tasks on a construction site, working on projects from foundation to completion.
+This includes preparing the site ahead of building work taking place and carrying out manual work whilst a project is in progress.
+Construction operatives complete a wide variety of tasks, ranging from mixing and pouring concrete, moving and unloading materials, operating machinery and more.

 A joiner works with timber to create a variety of structures integral to many buildings.
 This can include staircases, windows, doors, furniture and more.
 As a joiner, you will make and install these structures and fittings in the correct locations.

 Lead rooferSalaries are in the region of £40,000.00.
 Salaries will vary depending on location/employer